zainy16/LITA-Capstone-Project-Sales/README.md

 ### Project Title: Sales Data Analysis

 ### Project Overview
-The aim of this project is to analyze the sales performance of a retail store for the past two years.
+The aim of this project is to analyze the sales performance of a retail store for the last two years.
 The data was explored to unveil insights that would help in better decision-making.

 ### Data Sources
 The data used is LITA Capstone Dataset.xslx and was provided on the LMS portal by the tutors.